ASKurz/Experimental-design-and-the-GLMM/sketches/Mason-et-al--2014-.md

 As you look through the parameter summaries, you’ll notice all of the posteriors are will within the expected ranges we set with our priors.
-Though we’ll come back to it in more detail, later, notice how the *σ* posteriors compare with their priors.
+Though we’ll come back to it in more detail, later, notice how the
+$\sigma$ posteriors compare with their priors.

 We might compare how well the models make sense of the data from a cross-validation perspective with the LOO-CV estimates.